ropensci/Rpolyhedra/README.md

  1. A module to scrape the polyhedra for the different sources found with features for incremental correction of issues found and to be found in scraping process.
  1. A database of the scraped polyhedra.
- 1. An R6 polyhedron representation with 'rgl' package visualizing capabilites.
+ 1. An R6 polyhedron representation with 'rgl' package visualizing capabilities.

 | Release | Usage | Development |